DavidHaslam/From-Death-Into-Life/README.md

 The Reverend William Haslam is often described as the “Parson converted though his own sermon”.
 * A modern biography written by Chris Wright was published in 2005 with the title “Haslam's Journey”.
 * This is mainly compiled from extracts from two of his autobiographical works.
+* A pensketch of [William Haslam](http://revival-library.org/index.php/pensketches-menu/evangelical-revivalists/william-haslam) is available at the Revival Library.

 ## Status
 FDIL is in the Public Domain.
 It was first published in 1880.